 In my case, a chance meeting with a local entrepreneur - who asked to read the manuscript - has resulted in an offer from him to fund a print run, and sell the book from his website.

 I could not have produced this book with Caroline’s help.
 As with my first book (not yet taken up), the ideas were coming thick and fast.
 Caroline guided me through the crafting of the book, and the shaping of the story.
 Encouraging me in my moments of self-doubt, she rejoiced with me when it finally came together.

 I could not have wanted for a better guide and mentor, and I would urge anyone who wants to write, to contact Caroline.
-The Owl Wood Stone – a book for children aged 7 – 12 years, will be available to buy from www.upforart.co.uk, from the 1st October 2012, at a price of £6.99”
+The Owl Wood Stone – a book for children aged 7 – 12 years, available to buy from www.upforart.co.uk, at a price of £6.99”

 If you’d like to work with me, please email me on Caroline.Gilfillan@btinternet.com

 My mentoring and teaching experience